-- 43. The dissolution of the Home Forces, which are the crack units of the régime, seems to have been caused by the need to combat the Stalinist tendencies subsisting among the cadres of these units. - 44.
-The regime has intensified its pressure on the Moslem minority. - 45.
-During the first half of 1961 Bulgarian industrial production reportedly increased by 11.9 per cent as compared with the same period last year.
+43. The dissolution of the Internal Security Troops (MVR), which are the crack units of the régime, seems to have been caused by the need to combat Stalinist tendencies among the cadres of these units.

+44. The régime has intensified its pressure on the Moslem minority.

+45. During the first half of 1961 Bulgarian industrial production reportedly increased by 11.9 per cent as compared with the same period last year.
 Partly because of drought, the wheat yield declined considerably, and the economy faced the prospect of shortages in both food grains and livestock feed.